aruizga7/CarND-Behavioral-Cloning-P3/writeup.md

 #### 3. Additional Data

-As the vehicle struggled in corners, I added short segements of driving data making smooth turns, increasing the datast to 13,875 (4625 x 3) images.
+As the vehicle struggled in corners, I added short segments of driving data making smooth turns, increasing the dataset to 17,949 (5,983 x 3) images.
 I also added horizontally flipped images and opposite steering angles as the vehicle runs counterclockwise in the training track, which can cause left turn bias.
 The addition of data did the magic and made the vehicle take smooth turns around the corners.

 #### 4. Final Model Architecture